How IoT is Setting New Benchmarks in Warehouse Productivity

 Location location location.
 What was once an overused real estate cliche is now running through the minds of every major business leader in the industrial world.
 That’s because for industries like manufacturing and warehousing, the more data we have about the location of an asset or worker, the better we can optimize performance, reduce operating costs and outperform the competition.

-Advances in the Internet of Things, or more precisely, location-based services, is making this data collection and analysis more accessible everyday with low cost, high-performing technology solutions, like BLE.
+Advances in the Internet of Things, or more precisely, location-based services, is making this data collection and analysis more accessible everyday with low cost, high-performing technology solutions, like Bluetooth LE.
 Businesses of all sizes are now adopting location-based IoT analytics at ever faster rates, raising the stakes across industries.

 The winners will be those able to transform their business to succeed in a digital age driven by increasing competition and consumer expectations – and ruled by data.